tracel-ai/burn/README.md

 Based on [Candle by Hugging Face](https://github.com/huggingface/candle), a minimalist ML framework for Rust with a focus on performance and ease of use, this backend can run on CPU with support for Web Assembly or on Nvidia GPUs using CUDA.

-> _Disclaimer:_ This backend is not fully complete yet, but can work in some contexts like inference.
+> _Disclaimer:_ This backend is not fully completed yet, but can work in some contexts like inference.

 </details>